huytrongnguyen/react-utils/README.md

 A JAVASCRIPT LIBRARY FOR BUILDING DATA-DRIVEN REACT APPLICATIONS

 As we know, React has no networking/AJAX features.
 You can see this article: [http://andrewhfarmer.com/react-ajax-best-practices/](http://andrewhfarmer.com/react-ajax-best-practices/)
 I like Relay but it only works with GraphQL.
-Then I make a small library based on Relay concept and mix it with Comtainer Components and it works with RESTful backends.
+Then I make a small library based on Relay concept and mix it with Container Components and it works with RESTful backends.

 ![Alt](http://andrewhfarmer.com/react-ajax-best-practices/img/container-components.png "Container Components")
 ![Alt](http://andrewhfarmer.com/react-ajax-best-practices/img/relay.png "Relay")

 It doesn't violate "separation of concerns" design principle since we do not have any real AJAX request in presentation component.
-Every AJAX requests lives in container component called LazyContainer.
+Every AJAX request lives in container component called LazyContainer.
 The response data will be pushed into the state so that UI can change whenever state change.

 ### Usage